 The first two days in Cuba were fine.
 We walked on the beach and swam and laughed and Mark played his guitar and we all sang a whole lot but, my bronchitis was not improving.

-Someone in the band saw me crying and he whispered to his band mate.
+Someone in the band saw me crying with my feet deep in the silky cool sand likely trying to ground myself and he whispered to his band mate.
 Suddenly they were playing, ‘No Woman No Cry‘ by Bob Marley.
 I just bawled some more at how sweet they were to try and help me with their music.
 I realized again just how much I love Cuba.